RaulCatalinas/Flutter-Theme-Manager/README.md

 ### How does persistence work?

-Flutter Theme Manager automatically saves the selected theme using SharedPreferences.
-When your app restarts, it loads the last selected theme automatically.
+Flutter Theme Manager supports persistence only when you provide a `ThemeStorageAdapter`.

+**If a ThemeStorageAdapter is provided:**
+- The selected theme is saved whenever it changes
+- When the app starts, the previously saved theme is automatically loaded
+- If no theme was saved yet, the default is light

+**If no adapter is provided:**
+- The selected theme is not persisted
+- The app always starts with the default light theme

 ### Can I use it without SharedPreferences?

 Yes!
-If SharedPreferences is not available, the library will still work but won't persist theme choices between app restarts.
+You can store themes using any solution that implements `ThemeStorageAdapter` (e.g., SharedPreferences, Hive, GetStorage, SQLite, custom solutions, etc.).

+If you don't provide an adapter, the library still works — just without persistence.

 ### Does it work with MaterialApp.router?